calgacus/TlkEdit-EE/README.md

 [INFO] Finished at: Mon Sep 30 19:08:08 YEKT 2019
 [INFO] Final Memory: 4M/123M
 [INFO] ------------------------------------------------------------------------
-[ERROR] Failed to execute goal on project TlkEdit-EE: Could not resolve dependencies for project tlkedit:TlkEdit-EE:jar:1.0-SNAPSHOT: The following artifacts could not be resolved: tlkedit:swingx:jar:unknown, tlkedit:jmyspell:jar:1.0.0-beta1: Failure to find tlkedit:swingx:jar:unknown in file://D:\Projects\NWN\TlkEdit-EE/lib was cached in the local repository, resolution will not be reattempted until the update interval of local-jars has elapsed or updates are forced -> [Help 1]
+[ERROR] Failed to execute goal on project TlkEdit-EE: Could not resolve dependencies for project tlkedit:TlkEdit-EE:jar:1.0-SNAPSHOT: The following artifacts could not be resolved: tlkedit:jmyspell:jar:1.0.0-beta1: Failure to find tlkedit:jmyspell:jar:1.0.0-beta1 in file://D:\Projects\NWN\TlkEdit-EE/lib was cached in the local repository, resolution will not be reattempted until the update interval of local-jars has elapsed or updates are forced -> [Help 1]
 [ERROR]
 [ERROR] To see the full stack trace of the errors, re-run Maven with the -e switch.
 [ERROR] Re-run Maven using the -X switch to enable full debug logging.
 [ERROR]
 [ERROR] For more information about the errors and possible solutions, please read the following articles:
 [ERROR] [Help 1] http://cwiki.apache.org/confluence/display/MAVEN/DependencyResolutionException
 $
 ```
 it means, that you already tried to build project without success and maven cache
 unsuccesfull state of dependency resolution.
 Just add switch `-U` to maven invocation